+required as lactation did not influence duloxetine pharmacokinetics.
 Pediatric Use-Safety and effectiveness in the pediatric population have not been established [see Boxed Warning and Warnings and Precautions].
 Anyone considering the use of Cymbalta in a child or adolescent must balance the potential risks with the clinical need.

-use of Cymbalta in a child or adolescent must balance the potential risks with the clinical need.
 Geriatric Use-Of the 2418 patients in premarketing clinical studies of Cymbalta for MDD, 5.9% (143) were 65 years of age or over.
 Of the 1074 patients in the DPNP premarketing studies, 33% (357) were 65 years of age or over.
 Premarketing clinical studies of GAD did not include sufficient numbers of subjects age 65 or over to determine whether they respond differently from younger subjects.
-In the MDD and DPNP studies, no overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
+In the MDD and DPNP studies, no overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.
 SSRIs and SNRIs, including Cymbalta have been associated with cases of clinically significant hyponatremia in elderly patients, who may be at greater risk for this adverse event [see Warnings and Precautions].

 Gender-Duloxetine's half-life is similar in men and women.
-Dosage adjustment based on gender - Duloxetine's nati-line is similar in then and women.
 Dosage adjustment based on gender is not necessary.
-Smoking Status-Duloxetine bioavailability (AUC) appears to be reduced by about one-third in smokers.
+Smoking Status-Duloxetine bioavailability (AUC) appears to be reduced by about e-third in smokers.
 Dosage modifications are not recommended for smokers.
 Race-No specific pharmacokinetic study was conducted to investigate the effects of race.